Pollinator Gardens

 SBPC Board Member Aga ChenFu worked with Alta Vista Principal Karin Sato, to connect the work that community volunteers have been doing in the South Bay area with the students at elementary school.
 Thanks to a Butterfly Garden Grant the school received, Principal Sato saw an opportunity to support butterflies and pollinators at the school site as well as create an opportunity for education and student engagement.

-The Alta Vista Butterfly Garden ( in phase 1 of 3 phases as of January 2022) now helps connect the breeding butterfly habitat throughout the South Bay.
+The Alta Vista Butterfly Garden now helps connect the breeding butterfly habitat throughout the South Bay.
 Wouldn’t it be amazing if all the area schools had a dedicated butterfly garden for educational purposes and to further connect patch habitats for butterflies and pollinators?